Contact & FAQ

 No.

-Since 2nd October 2023, computer and device forensics including at an expert witness level, as well as cell site analysis, requires Compliance with The Code of Practice from the Forensic Regulator (388 page PDF Document opened from an external site).
+Since 2nd October 2023, computer and device forensics including at an expert witness level, as well as cell site analysis (from 2nd October 2025), requires Compliance with The Code of Practice from the Forensic Regulator (version 2 - 388 page PDF Document opened from an external site).

 SRC follows strict procedures in terms of securely reviewing cases and data storage.
 Sam also fully reviews the underlying raw data and otherwise to ensure all reports are prepared accurately.
 She does not provide forensic software report "push-button" based forensics.
 However, SRC is currently non-compliant with The Code of Practice, and does not have ISO17025 accreditation.
 A full discussion of this will be provided prior/at the point of estimating, and where the instruction is accepted, the required non-compliance declarations made.
 SRC can work within the ACPO Guidelines as is appropriate (although these guidelines are outdated).